mdrichardson/FUTpuppeteer/README.md

 # FUTpuppeteer FIFA 18 Ultimate Team Bot

+*__Note: This does not work with FIFA 19.
+You can probably adapt it to do so, but I haven't been developing this for several months.__*

 *__Note: This repo is not meant for the public.
 You're welcome to use it, but I am not providing support and you'll need to be semi-experienced with Python to get it running.__*

 This is an auto-clicker bot used to trade players and items on FIFA Ultimate Team's Web App.